Pawan-Nishad/Data-Analysis-Dashboard/README.md

 - Target the Adult age group (30–49 years) with personalized offers and discounts.
 - Invest more in high-performing channels like Amazon and Flipkart to boost overall sales.

+## 🚀 Dashboard Impact

+This interactive Excel dashboard provides a clear view of sales trends, customer behavior, and channel performance.
+It helps business stakeholders make data-driven decisions related to marketing strategy, inventory planning, and sales optimization.